 In addition to publishing articles and books on these subjects, he has edited a number of collections of essays on various aspects of Hong Kong law, including Civil Liberties in Hong Kong , The Future of the Law in Hong Kong , The Law in Hong Kong 1969-1989, and Human Rights in Hong Kong (all published by Oxford University Press) and Hong Kong, China, and 1997: Essays in Legal Theory published by Hong Kong University Press.

-His well-known book, Jurisprudence (now in its fifth edition) is used by students throughout the common law world.
+His well-known book, Understanding Jurisprudence: An Introduction to Legal Theory (3rd edn, OUP, 2012) is used by students throughout the common law world.

 His most recent work is Privacy and Media Freedom (Oxford University Press, 2013).

 Professor Wacks has also published three titles for the popular Oxford University Press Very Short Introductions series: Philosophy of Law (2nd edn, 2014); Law (2008); and Privacy (2010).
 His books have been translated into numerous languages, including Chinese, Japanese, Arabic, Greek, Thai, and Georgian.

 He has published a number of articles on aspects of Hong Kong's future legal system, including questions raised by the Basic Law, especially the judicial function and the problems of legal continuity after 1997.
 He was Editor of the Hong Kong Law Journal and presented the RTHK television and radio programme The Week in Politics.